 Production from Maari

 The Maari conventional oil field recovered 93.21% of its total recoverable reserves, with peak production in 2010.
-The peak production was approximately 16.43 thousand bpd of crude oil and condensate.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2029.
 The field currently accounts for approximately 5% of the country’s daily output.

 About OMV New Zealand